Abdul-Rahman99/Abdul-Rahman99/README.md

 ### 🚀 Projects

 - **[mngar.ae](https://mngar.ae/):** A website controlling and managing IoT devices to feed birds and deer using AI technology in the UAE.
-- **ghazaal.dccme.ai:** A project focused on utilizing AI for wildlife conservation.
+- **[dhebaa.ae](https://dhebaa.ae/):** A project focused on utilizing AI for wildlife conservation.
-- **Ahln Box:** Full backend development for a new IoT device idea in the Gulf region, providing innovative solutions with Node.js, Express, React, and PostgreSQL.
+- **[ahln.ae](https://ahln.ae/):** Full backend development for a new IoT device idea in the Gulf region, providing innovative solutions with Node.js, Express, React, and PostgreSQL.

 ### 🛠️ Languages and Tools: